viboverse/functional-programming-jamk/materials/09-keyword-list-and-map.md

 ## **Keyword lists and maps**
 So far we haven't discussed any associative data structures, i.e. data structures that are able to associate a certain value (or multiple values) to a key.
 Different languages call these different names like dictionaries, hashes, associative arrays, etc.

 In Elixir, we have two main associative data structures: keyword lists and maps.
-It's time to learn more about them!
+It's time to learn more about them.

 &nbsp;
 ### **Keyword lists**